JTM-Network/.github/profile/README.md

 #### Why do you use Kotlin for most of your microservices instead of Java?

 There aren't many differences between the languages other than Kotlin being more functional and less verbose, and those are big reasons why I chose Kotlin.
 From experience I was writing 25-35% less lines of code in Kotlin than in Java for the same feature due to writing less words.
-With the knowledge of Design Patterns, OOP paradigms & SOLID principles being transferable, makes Kotlin a great language to use for faster development.
+With the knowledge of Design Patterns, OOP paradigms & SOLID principles being transferable, it makes Kotlin a great language to use for faster development.
 IntelliJ also offers a way to convert Kotlin code to Java code and vice versa, which makes it very versatile to use in current Java projects.